tidyverse/tidyverse.org/content/blog/recipes-0-1-14/index.md

 <img src="juice-poll.png" title="plot of chunk poll" alt="plot of chunk poll" width="80%" style="display: block; margin: auto;" />

 `juice()`, which is still my favorite R function name of all time, will not be removed; you can still use it.
-However, we will not use it in training materials or documentation.
+However, we will not use it in training materials or most documentation.

 ## Imputation with linear models

-Tim Zhou added a step to use linear models for imputation.
-This is a nice, compact method for embedding an imputation equation for numeric predictors into the recipe.
+Tim Zhou contributed a step to use linear models for imputation.
+This is a nice, compact method for adding an imputation equation for numeric predictors into the recipe.
 The syntax is similar to the existing imputation steps.
 Here's an example from the Ames data:

 ```r